imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 **Overview**

-With the IMS setupCatalogManagedACB.xml workflow you can rapidly provision the catalog with [managed ACBs](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_catalog_acb_mgmt.htm) using the IBM® z/OS® Management Facility (z/OSMF)
+With the IMS catalog and managed ACBs workflow you can rapidly provision the catalog with [managed ACBs](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_catalog_acb_mgmt.htm) using the IBM® z/OS® Management Facility (z/OSMF)

 IMS can manage the runtime application control blocks (ACBs) for databases and program views for you.
 When IMS manages ACBs, IMS no longer requires DBD, PSB, and ACB libraries

-The IMS catalog workflow will provision the catalog to an existing IMS with these steps:
+The workflow will provision the catalog with managed ACBs to an existing IMS with these steps:
 * Create the catalog database.
-* Create the IMS DFSDFxxx proclib members to enable IMS catalog.
+* Create the IMS DFSDFxxx proclib members to enable IMS catalog with managed ACBs.
-* Establish the IMS active libraries.
 * Load the catalog database.
+* Build the IMS catalog directory data sets.
 The workflow will also optionally take an image copy of the HALDB catalog database.

 **Pre-requisites**